Rent Paid Journal entry results in

 What is Rent paid in accounting?

-What is Advance Rent Paid Journal Entry?
+What is an Advance Rent Paid Journal Entry?

 Advance rent is an asset to the paying entity.
-Thus, the advance rent GL will be on the debit side with corresponding credit to the bank GL.
+Thus, the advance rent GL will be on the debit side with a corresponding credit to the bank GL.

 How do you record Rent in a journal entry?